PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 that policy but no longer duplicates the complete field list, so adding ModelIR provenance cannot silently diverge across precision and quantized artifacts.

+Strict-integer report construction is request-scoped.
+A small internal reporter owns the existing `tensor_ranges`, `quantized_tensors`, and `quantized_ops` schema and serializes qparams only when the public builder was called with `return_report=True`.
+The two orchestrator variants that feed the calibration JSON keep full reports; default public model-only calls and both INT16-activation variants perform no report-range or qparam serialization.
+Quantization mutation never depends on report state, and the private builder's default still collects a report for compatibility with direct internal callers.

 Late precision conversion in `passes/precision.py` is differential as well.
 Constant floating DIV roots are captured from one operator-type index and each eligible DIV is replaced in graph order by an optional Cast, reciprocal Mul,